-Sabina's Vocal Style in the 1980s and 1990s
+Sabina's Vocal Style in the 1980s and '90s

-But let’s address the album Agony of Death first and how good it is compared to their other previous works.
+Let’s address the album Agony of Death and how good it is compared to their other previous works.
 "Imagination" starts with some creative atmospheric guitar work before the speed and Sabina’s voice kicks in.
 "Alienation," though is the song that is one of the highlights of the album.
 This song describes what happens when human beings become alienated from each other.
 Their souls become shattered, their minds get destroyed, and recovery becomes very difficult.

 Agony of Death has one thing in common with the band’s previous work, Strength, Power, Will Passion (2005.)
 Sabina still has a tendency to use those death metal style growls.
 She varies her voice, which is a major asset in the music business.
 She has come a long way since the band’s 1987 album Finished With the Dogs.
 In that album, Sabina features a more screeching kind of style to her voice.
 The song "World of Darkness" is about a world that is surrounded by darkness and evil with humans feeling like they are dying on the inside.
 "Bloodbound of the Damned" has a guitar part that is similar to Tankard’s song "Ice-Olation."
 Tankard is another German thrash band from the early '80s, and their lyrics deal mostly with beer, partying, and political themes.

 Holy Moses tends to have lyrics which focus on the effects of war and how the world has become corrupted by darkness, human isolation, and human selfishness.
-Think back to 2002’s Disorder of the Order where the band had songs like We are At War and the very catchy 1,000 Lies.
+Think back to 2002’s Disorder of the Order where the band had songs like "We Are at War" and the very catchy "1,000 Lies."
 Wars are started because of human greed and the need to expand their influence in the world and be better than others.
 And no human can be honest all the time.
 The band really addresses the many flaws of human nature and it is my hope that this can serve as something educational that will only expand and open up lots of minds.

-The Amazing Song Current of Death
+The Amazing Song "Current of Death"